changeworld/azure-docs.ja-jp/articles/storsimple/storsimple-disaster-recovery-using-azure-site-recovery.md

 <properties
-   pageTitle="StorSimple 上のファイル共有向けの Azure Site Recovery を使用した自動障害復旧 | Microsoft Azure" description="StorSimple ストレージでホストされているファイル共有の障害復旧ソリューションを作成するためのベスト プラクティスと手順について説明します。" services="storsimple"
-   documentationCenter="NA"
-   authors="vidarmsft"
+   pageTitle="Automate DR for file shares on StorSimple using Azure Site Recovery| Microsoft Azure" description="Describes the steps and best practices for creating a disaster recovery solution for file shares hosted on StorSimple storage." services="storsimple" documentationCenter="NA" authors="vidarmsft"